scipy-conference/scipy_proceedings/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

 only the bare minimum development to solve computing problems in the short term is performed.
 In diacomputational science, software exists as a substrate on top of which science and engineering problems are solved.
-Whether theoretical, simulation, or experimental problems are at hand the scientist has a minimum knowledge of resposible computing tools available to them.
-While the level of education required for diacomputaional science may seem extreme, this is in fact no greater than what we currently expect from scientists with regard to Statistics [WILSON]_.
+Whether theoretical, simulation, or experimental problems are at hand the scientist has a minimum knowledge of responsible computing tools available to them.
+While the level of education required for diacomputational science may seem extreme, this is in fact no greater than what we currently expect from scientists with regard to Statistics [WILSON]_.

 The above being generally true, there are some of notable exceptions.
-The first is that there are researchers who are congnizant and repectful of these reproducibility issues.
+The first is that there are researchers who are cognizant and respectful of these reproducibility issues.
 The efforts of these scientists help paint a less dire picture than the one framed above.

-The second exception is that while reproducibility is a key feature of fundemental science it is not the only one.
+The second exception is that while reproducibility is a key feature of fundamental science it is not the only one.
 For example, openness is another point whereby the statement "If a result is not produced openly then it is not science" holds.
-Open access to reults - itself is a hotly contested issue [VRIEZE]_ - is certainly a component of computational science.
+Open access to results - itself is a hotly contested issue [VRIEZE]_ - is certainly a component of computational science.
 Though having open and available code is likely critical for pure science, it often lies outside the scope of normal research practice.
-This is for a vareity of reasons, including the fear that releasing code too early or at all will negatively impact personal publication records.
+This is for a variety of reasons, including the fear that releasing code too early or at all will negatively impact personal publication records.

-Reproducibility is, therefore, imporant because without it any results generated are periscientific.
-For diacomputational science there exist computational tools to aid in this endeavour, as in analouge science there are physical solutions.
-Though it is not the only critism to be levied against modern research practices, irreproducibility is one that affects computation acutely and uniquely as compared to other spheres.
+Reproducibility is, therefore, important because without it any results generated are periscientific.
+For diacomputational science there exist computational tools to aid in this endeavor, as in analogue science there are physical solutions.
+Though it is not the only criticism to be levied against modern research practices, irreproducibility is one that affects computation acutely and uniquely as compared to other spheres.